Association of Vineyard Churches: Doctrinal statements

-According to text in the official Vineyard Statement of Faith released in 1994, an effort to create a common Statement of Faith had been underway since 1983, but took 10+ years to complete because: "On one hand, we felt obliged to set forth our biblical and historically orthodox beliefs, on the other hand, we wanted to describe the values and priorities that make the Vineyard unique within the context of Evangelicalism."
+According to text in the official Vineyard Statement of Faith released in 1994, an effort to create a common Statement of Faith had been underway since 1983, but took 10+ years to complete because: "On one hand, we felt obliged to set forth our biblical and historically orthodox beliefs; on the other hand, we wanted to describe the values and priorities that make the Vineyard unique within the context of Evangelicalism."

 LGBTQ+ position

 In a 2020 letter to local church leaders, Vineyard Canada expressed its position that having a non-heterosexual orientation is not itself sinful, however the church does not allow the officiating of same sex marriages or licensing people in same sex marriages for pastoral ministry.
 This letter also distinguished gender identity from sexual orientation as its own theology and policy matter that requires further consideration.

 Branches

 United States

 The national headquarters of Vineyard USA is currently located in Stafford, Texas.
-Vineyard USA is divided into eight regions, and each region has clusters of churches grouped together by location, facilitated by an Area Pastoral Care Leader (APCL).
-The APCL's work together with the Regional Overseer (RO) to provide leadership and encouragement to the region.
+Vineyard USA is divided into nine regions which are overseen by a Regional Leader.
+Regions are further divided into areas, which typically consist of a single state, except in a few cases where a cluster of churches is located closer to a state of another region.
+Each area is overseen by an Area Leader who reports to the Regional Leader.
+The purpose of both Area and Regional Leaders is to provide relational encouragement and spiritual care, as well as accountability, to churches and pastors.
+Both Area and Regional Leaders are active pastors of a local Vineyard church.
+Additionally, there are two Super Regional Leaders who support Regional and Area Leaders and help to train, lead, and provide spiritual care for local pastors.
 The central governing body of the Vineyard in the U.S. is known as the Executive Team, and includes the National Director.
 Currently, the President and National Director is Jay Pathak.
 All major strategic decisions, including theological and doctrinal statements, are made by the National Board.
 In 2018, Vineyard USA is estimated to have approximately 200,000 members in 600 churches.

+In the United States, Vineyard is nondenominational and evangelical.